Former Virginia Players

 History & Social Studies Education `82

 After graduation, Debby worked with the NCAA as a national coordinator for their youth program.
 From 1983-85, she was a graduate assistant for the ACC Tournament champions at the University of North Carolina, and earned a master's in sports administration.
-In 1987, she entered the financial services industry and held positions such as sales representative, district manager, regional consultant, and corporate manager for Prudential.
-Currently, she is a self-employed financial advisor providing wealth creation and investment solutions primarily for professional athletes and faith-based organizations.
+After 17 years in financial services (sales and corporate), she launched entreprenurial ventures in sports event planning (golf) and athlete consulting.
+Currently, she is a professor at UNC's Kenan-Flagler Business School and founder/director of the Center of Sport Business.
+Her teachins and research areas are sport business, leadership and entrepreneurship.
+Her bio can be found at www.dstroman.com.

 Tora was a first round draft pick in the inaugural draft of the WNBA and played for the Charlotte Sting for two seasons and one for the Orlando Miracle.
 She then served as an assistant coach at Lehman College.